micmejia/bible-dump/NKJV/Ezra/Ezr 10.md

 Now while Ezra was praying, and while he was confessing, weeping, and bowing down before the house of God, a very large assembly of men, women, and children gathered to him from Israel; for the people wept very bitterly.

 ###### 2
-And Shechaniah the son of Jehiel, _one_ of the sons of Elam, spoke up and said to Ezra, "We have trespassed against our God, and have taken pagan wives from the peoples of the land; yet now there is hope in Israel in spite of this.
+And Shechaniah the son of Jehiel, one of the sons of Elam, spoke up and said to Ezra, "We have trespassed against our God, and have taken pagan wives from the peoples of the land; yet now there is hope in Israel in spite of this.

 ###### 3
 Now therefore, let us make a covenant with our God to put away all these wives and those who have been born to them, according to the advice of my master and of those who tremble at the commandment of our God; and let it be done according to the law.

 ###### 4
-Arise, for _this_ matter _is_ your _responsibility._ We also _are_ with you.
-Be of good courage, and do _it._"
+Arise, for this matter is your responsibility.
+We also are with you.
+Be of good courage, and do it."

 ###### 5
 Then Ezra arose, and made the leaders of the priests, the Levites, and all Israel swear an oath that they would do according to this word.
 So they swore an oath.

 ###### 6
-Then Ezra rose up from before the house of God, and went into the chamber of Jehohanan the son of Eliashib; and _when_ he came there, he ate no bread and drank no water, for he mourned because of the guilt of those from the captivity.
+Then Ezra rose up from before the house of God, and went into the chamber of Jehohanan the son of Eliashib; and when he came there, he ate no bread and drank no water, for he mourned because of the guilt of those from the captivity.

 ###### 7
 And they issued a proclamation throughout Judah and Jerusalem to all the descendants of the captivity, that they must gather at Jerusalem,